MicrosoftDocs/microsoft-academic-services/academic-services/graph/language-similarity-computesimilarity.md

 ## ComputeSimilarity(String, long)

 Returns a similarity score between a string and a field of study id.
-Score returned is between [0, 1].
+Score returned is between [-1, 1], with bigger number representing higher similarity.

    ```C#
    public float ComputeSimilarity(string text, long fieldOfStudyId);